Students may not apply to the BMOS HONOURS SPECIALIZATIONS when they apply for admission to the University.

 Students require 1.0 Category B (Arts and Humanities) if not already completed, and 2.0 designated essay courses including 1.0 numbered 2000-4999, prior to graduation.

-To progress in the BMOS HONORS SPECIALIZATION, students must:
+To progress in the BMOS HONOURS SPECIALIZATION, students must:

 a) maintain a minimum modular average of 70%;